anilnarisetti/simple-algolia-app/README.md

 It is not recommended to expose API Keys on the website.
 Since, this is a POC I took the liberty to use a test api key to preload.

+Please let me know if you have any questions or suggestions at anilmail@gmail.com